StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Description: The maximum amount of time after which a connection for accessing a JDBC catalog times out.
 Timed-out connections are considered idle.
 - Introduced in: -

+##### query_detail_explain_level

+- Default: COSTS
+- Type: String
+- Unit: -
+- Is mutable: true
+- Description: The explain level of query plan in query detail.
+It can be COSTS/NORMAL/VERBOSE.
+- Introduced in: 3.2.12, 3.3.5

 <!--
 ##### max_varchar_length